-In the previous section, we explored the standard Gradient Descent algorithm.
-It involves calculating the gradient of the loss function with respect to the model parameters using the entire training dataset.
-While this gives an accurate estimate of the gradient direction pointing towards the minimum, it comes with a significant computational cost, especially when dealing with large datasets.
-Imagine having millions or billions of training examples; computing the gradient across all of them for just a single parameter update becomes prohibitively slow and memory-intensive.
+The standard Gradient Descent algorithm calculates the gradient of the loss function with respect to model parameters by utilizing the entire training dataset.
+Although this approach offers an accurate estimate of the gradient direction, which points towards the minimum loss, it comes with a substantial computational cost, particularly when dealing with vast datasets.
+For instance, with millions or billions of training examples, computing the gradient across all of them for a single parameter update can be prohibitively slow and memory-intensive.

 To address this challenge, we turn to Stochastic Gradient Descent (SGD).
 The core idea behind SGD is remarkably simple: instead of calculating the gradient based on the whole dataset, we approximate it using just one randomly selected training example at each step.